Why we’ve created these Immersions

 I began teaching over 25 years ago, and even though in the beginning the subject was different, teaching has been my path since I left university.
 In 2000, I was initiated into the practice of Buddhist meditation with Goenkaji in the Vipassana tradition and since then have been taught and inspired by Thich Nhat Hanh and teachers from the Insight and Thai Forest traditions.

-My classes include a mixture of flow and close attention to alignment in asana, pranayama and meditation.
+My weekly classes in Penryn include a mixture of flow and close attention to alignment in asana, pranayama and meditation.
 For me, the science of yoga can only be understood through embodiment of the teachings.